spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/registering-additional-contrasts/registration-1-reusing-warping-fields.rst

    ``Template->T2`` (blue) + ``T2->MT1`` (green) = ``Template->MT1`` (the desired result)

 Since we are starting the MT registration with an initial transformation already applied, all that remains is fine-tuning for the MT data.
-So, here we use a different command: ``sct_register_multimodal``.
-This command is designed to register any two images together, so it can be seen as the generalized counterpart to ``sct_register_to_template``.
+So, here we use a different command: :ref:`sct_register_multimodal`.
+This command is designed to register any two images together, so it can be seen as the generalized counterpart to :ref:`sct_register_to_template`.

 .. code:: sh